MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 - **Self-service deployment**: End-users are guided through a simplified setup process, reducing the need for IT support and allowing users to quickly start collaborating.

 Utilizing Windows Autopilot for Surface Hub 3 deployment not only reduces the operational burden on IT departments but also accelerates the adoption of collaborative technology across the organization.
 By ensuring devices are configured correctly and securely from the start, teams can leverage the full potential of the Surface Hub 3 for seamless collaboration and communication.
-In the following sections, we will delve into the specifics of setting up Teams Rooms Autologin through Windows Autopilot, showcasing how it further enhances the meeting room experience by providing quick, easy access to Teams collaboration tools on the Surface Hub 3.

-## Preparing for Autopilot Deployment
+## Preparing for Autopilot deployment

 Implementing Windows Autopilot for the deployment of Surface Hub 3 devices necessitates careful preparation to ensure a smooth and successful process.
 This preparation involves a series of steps that align with organizational requirements and Autopilot's capabilities.
 By meticulously planning and executing these preliminary tasks, IT professionals can leverage Autopilot's full potential, making the deployment of Surface Hub 3 both efficient and effective.

-## Step 1: Verify Prerequisites
+## Step 1: Verify prerequisites

-Before embarking on the Autopilot deployment journey, confirm that all prerequisites are met:
+Before you begin, confirm that all prerequisites are met:

 - **Azure Active Directory (Azure AD)**: Ensure that your organization uses Azure AD for identity management.
 Windows Autopilot relies on Azure AD for device management and authentication.
 - **Microsoft Endpoint Manager (Intune)**: Integration with Intune or another Mobile Device Management (MDM) service is crucial for configuring and managing devices post-deployment.